|

 of the park, cried out, "This is it!"
 Players from both teams jumped off

-their benches to watch history be made.
+history be made.
 But the ball struck the right-field

 façade just inches from the top.
 Mickey hit it with so much force